App Development: User Guide

 Cordova mobile apps are not native apps, however. makes building Flutter apps very easy, but it is still not as direct as using Cordova.
 Depending upon the complexity of user interaction in your app, your target user profile and your development budget, you can decide your entry to the mobile app market.
 If you are not sure, we suggest you start with the Cordova app because it is faster to build and progressively advance to the native flutter app.
 Both are cross-platform.

-Running and testing your Cordova mobile app requires you to setup the Cordova development environment on your machine.
+Running and testing your Cordova mobile app requires you to set up the Cordova development environment on your machine.
 No IDE is required - it is mostly command line, but you can use an IDE, if you already have one.
 WebIDE will download the web app source code (HTML/CSS/JS) as bundle, which you must copy into an empty Cordova project shell.

 1. Install the Cordova environment and create a new project.